hanjingo/doc/SYSTEM_DESIGN/architectural.md

 *Notice*:

-- The Pipe And Filter Architecture is easy to understand and supports transformation reuse.
+- The Pipe and Filter Architecture is easy to understand and supports transformation reuse.
 Workflow style matches the structure of many business processes.
 Evolution by adding transformations is straightforward.
 Can be implemented as either a sequential or concurrent system.
 - The format for data transfer has to be agreed upon between communicating transformations.
 Each transformation must parse its input and unparse its output tp the agreed form.
 This increases system overhead and may mean that it is impossible to reuse functional transformations that use incompatible data structures.